Service-Learning Toolkit Related to Health

 Set up a bicycle obstacle course and teach young children about bicycle safety.
 Solicit donations of bike helmets, or funds to purchase them, to distribute at the event.
 Photo Credit: Obstacle Course by Herald Post is licensed under CC by 4.0

 Organize a sports team to promote fitness, team-building skills and sportsmanship.
-An easy and fun game for students is kickball.
-Even students that aren't incredibly athletic can do well!
+An easy and fun game for youth is kickball.
+Even youth that aren't very athletic can do well!
 Make sure that you pick the teams ahead of time so that no one feels left out.

 Get involved with Special Olympics to advocate for fair and respectful treatment of people with intellectual disabilities.
-There are many different leagues and events throughout the year, so your students would have many volunteer options.
+There are many different leagues and events throughout the year, so youth would have many volunteer options.
 Photo Credit: Special Olympics 044 by Jerome Paz by CC by 4.0

 Reduce the stigma of mental illness by raising awareness about the types of mental illnesses people have and how it affects their lives.
 This can lead to acceptance by the community and more support for people who need it.